 Go armed with conversation topics that will highlight your understanding of this niche arena.
 Remember that it’s a networking event and not a job interview, so delegates will want to speak with like-minded people.
 The more you give back to those in attendance, the more you will stay front of mind when they are asked for referrals at work.
 And remember that every person in the room could be a potential future employer or advocate for you, so make a good impression on everyone, regardless of how much or little he or she can currently help your job hunt.

 It can be easy to get carried away by convivial conversations at events, and chances are you could leave without achieving what you really wanted.
 In order to avoid this, set yourself clear objectives in advance.
 For example, if you can get hold of an attendee list beforehand, choose three key people you want to speak to during the event and go with the intention of achieving this target.
 By having this in mind you’re more likely to stay on track.

 Remember, networking face to face can be advantageous over other routes to a career move.
 It’s entirely possible to hear of potential opportunities before they are even public knowledge, and networking with recruiters can often speed up the hiring process – particularly with interim positions – so make sure you are fully benefiting from these potential contact goldmines.

 Read original article here.

 If you are interested in developing your career in Investor Relations check out our IR pages here.
-Alterinatively, if you are looking to hire IR talent into your team find out here how we can support you, or talk to one of our experience consultants today: Lisa MacMillan, Associate Director - Financial and Professional Services Communications, or Jeremy Vickerman, Consultant - Communications.
+Alternatively, if you are looking to hire IR talent into your team find out here how we can support you, or contact Lucy Cairncross, Executive Director.